Muhtasim-Meem/ai_chat_log_summarizer/README.md

 - Generate Summary (Total number of Exchange, Nature of the conversation,Most common keywords)
 - Bonus: TF-IDF keyword extraction & multi-file support

-## 📁 Sample Chat Format
+<pre> ## 📁 Sample Chat Format ``` User: Hello!
-User: Hello!
 AI: Hi!
 How can I assist you today?
 User: Can you explain what machine learning is?
 AI: Certainly!
-Machine learning is a field of AI that allows systems to learn from data.
+Machine learning is a field of AI that allows systems to learn from data. ``` </pre>

 ## 🛠 How to Run